 The recommendation for changing blades may be every six months, but there are things you can do to get as much as a year or more out of them.

 - If possible, park in the shade or under cover.
 If your car is kept in a garage, it's likely you'll get more than six months out of your blades.

 - Clean your windshield regularly.
 Even if the weather in your area is moderate, a dirty windshield can take its toll on your blades.
 By keeping the surface clean, you spare the rubber blade from dirt, gravel and other materials that can cause wear and tear.

 - Don't use your wipers as ice scrapers.
 As we mentioned above, using your wipers to scrape your windshield clean is both ineffective and hard on your blades.
 Even when using de-icer, it will significantly reduce the lifespan of your blades.
 Keeping an ice scraper handy will help you maintain a clear field of vision and maximize the life of your wipers.

 Tips for successful windshield-wiper installation

-Installing wiper blades in the right way is just as important as keeping them in good wiping order.
-There are several types of windshield wipers out there, and some are so similar that you'd never know that you installed the wiper incorrectly until it flies off in the middle of a downpour.
+Installing wiper blades in the right way is just as important as keeping them in good condition.
+There are several types of windshield wipers out there, and some are so similar that you'd never know you installed the wiper incorrectly until it flies off in the middle of a downpour.
 Oops.

-- Bayonet arms: Most cars with bayonet-type arms are pre-'90s.
-The bayonet arm is straight, with a small hole for the wiper to secure itself to.
-Installation is very straightforward, but it can be tough to get off because it gets frozen in place when the plastic gets old and brittle.
+Bayonet arms: Most cars with bayonet-type arms are pre-'90s.
+The bayonet arm is straight with a small hole for the wiper to secure itself to.
+Installation is very straightforward, but it can be tough to get off because it gets frozen in place when the plastic is old and brittle.
 When this happens, a small flathead pocket screwdriver will be your best friend.